sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 mapBlock.second <=> "World"

 ```

+A map block with one entry that is not a pair is assumed to be a *Line Block*.

 The stdout operator `@@` is used to send a value to stdout in it's serialized (JSON) format, so the result of the above would be to output `{"first":"Hello ","second":"World"}` a JSON object created using JSON like syntax.
 Maps can also be created by joining pairs.